webplatform/docs/css/selectors/index.md

 {{Flags
 |Content=Cleanup, Broken Links
 }}
-{{Summary_Section|CSS selectors are pattern matching rules which indicate the scope for applying style rules apply to elements in the document tree.
-This is a list of CSS selectors.}}
+{{Summary_Section|A Selector represents a structure.
+This structure can be used as a condition (e.g. in a CSS rule) that determines which elements a selector matches in the document tree, or as a flat description of the HTML or XML fragment corresponding to that structure.

+Selectors may range from simple element names to rich contextual representations.
+}}
 {{Basic Page}}
 == Type Selector ==
 *[[CSS/Selectors/type_selector|elementname]]